ajwadjaved/ajwadjaved.github.io/index.md

 [Interests](/about) \| [Projects](/project) \| [Resources](/resources) \| [Contact](/contact)

-**About:** A Pakistani sophomore undergrad student at NUST, Islamabad with interests in Machine Learning, Finance, Mathematics and Philosophy.
-Currently I'm working on Table Extraction for Unstructured Text.
+**About:** Pakistani sophomore undergrad student with interests in Machine Learning, Finance, Mathematics and Philosophy.
+Currently I'm working on Table Extraction for Unstructured Text at TUKL-NUST.

 Click [here](AjwadJaved_CV.pdf) to download my CV.